Trading GBP/USD

 Trading News

 Those less interested in day trading GBP/USD might choose 15-minute and 1-hour charts with technical forecasts.
 But instead, you can trade on today’s news.
 This article has explored several of the GBP/USD influences.
-For example, economic data on the UK unemployment rate, manufacturing growth, consumer sentiment, and expenditure will all affect the needle.

-In addition, whether your strategy revolves around wave counts via Elliot wave analysis, or breakout strategies, getting the latest forecasts, for this week and next will put you in a stronger position.
+In addition, whether your strategy revolves around wave counts via Elliot wave analysis or breakout strategies, getting the latest forecasts for this week and next will put you in a stronger position.
 Many of the news sources mentioned above provide excellent services to this end.

 Forecasts

 Long-term forecasts can often provide a strategy or at least single trades.
 Major users of the forex markets are utilizing the same long-term forecasts and economic outlook predictions.
 So, governments or corporations exchanging currency are doing so based on similar price movement expectations.
-This can often lead to self-fulfilling forecasts as those larger trades are either all being held, or all being pushed through.
+This can often lead to self-fulfilling forecasts as those larger trades are either all being held or all being pushed through.

 One word of caution here is that too much reliability is placed on economic experts.
 If their predictions were properly recorded and tested, they might not be as reliable as people think.